 Board members bring diverse points of view to the table and work as a team to make sound decisions in the society’s interest.

-Nominations for the upcoming Board elections must be submitted using the online form by Friday, October 4th, 2019 AT 5:00 PM.
+Nominations for the upcoming Board elections must be submitted using the online form by October 3rd, 2022 at 5:00 PM.

 Nominees are to include a brief biography and upload a photo.